carpentries/workbench-docs/learners/setup.md

 You can use the Workbench completely within devcontainers or Docker locally, or through GitHub using our templates.

-However, we still would recommend working through the [local setup instructions](#101-manual) at least once as they will be useful for lesson development and debugging in future.
+However, we still would recommend working through the [local setup instructions](#101-manual) at least once as they can save you a lot of time during lesson development and debugging in future.

 :::::::::::::::::::::::::::::